 Houston Relocation Lawyer

-If you are a divorced parent dealing with the relocation of your child, the family lawyers from Holmes, Diggs & Sadler can help you.
+If you are a divorced parent dealing with the relocation of your child, the divorce lawyers from Holmes, Diggs & Sadler can help you.
 Whether you are a parent seeking to relocate yourself and your child, or you are a parent who is trying to prevent the relocation of your child by your ex, we can help you with your case.

 Following a divorce in Texas, a custody decision will be made regarding the physical custody of any children from the marriage.
 The ensuing court order will serve as a legally binding document which provides guidelines and restrictions on the degree of influence each parent can have on the manner in which their children are raised.
 A major move outside of the current county or metropolitan area constitutes a marked disruption to the lives of both parents and the child and may violate the rights of the non-custodial parent whose access to their child will be significantly diminished.